WebKit/WebKit/Websites/webkit.org/code-style.md

 ### Indentation

-Use spaces, not tabs.
-The indent size is 4 spaces.
+[](#indentation-no-tabs) Use spaces, not tabs.
 Tabs should only appear in files that require them for semantic meaning, like Makefiles.

+[](#indentation-4-spaces) The indent size is 4 spaces.

 ###### Right: